AlanKurItoma/php-OAuth2Mac/README.md

 		$server->validateSignature();

 ## Caveats
+  - I've only really been using the `Server`; so the `Client` and examples should be considered untested.
   - This only validates the request or generates the signatures.
 It doesn't access a database to retrieve the secret key information, or validate the non-repetition of nonces.
   - Timestamp checking is only done manually - `Server::validateTimestamp` should be called with the fuzz value that you want.
   - Key distribution is completely out of scope of this package